 This short extract gives you a taste of the personal "Child's Horoscope" by Liz Greene.
 The small samples taken from various chapters convey an impression of the complete horoscope (18-25 pages) which can be ordered as an E-Horoscope or a bound book in the AstroShop.Most parents long to provide their children with the best they can offer on every level.
 But what is "the best"?
 The birth horoscope of a child is a map of patterns and potentials which exist in that child from the moment of birth.
 Encouragement of these potentials in childhood can help a child to develop greater confidence and hope for a future which is more authentically his or her own, so that greater happiness and fulfillment are possible later in life.
 II.
 Your Child's Psychological Type

 In this concise chapter Liz Greene describes the child's general temperament and his characteristic approach to life.The rich array of individual abilities and potentials portrayed in Robert's birth horoscope is set against the background of an inherent temperament bias which may be partly hereditary but is also the reflection of a mysterious essence which belongs to him alone.
 This mysterious "something" is already at work within Robert, helping him to develop his personality along the lines which are healthiest and most natural to him. [..]
-This results in a fair and essentially decent nature with a greater degree of objectivity than many children possess.
-A natural mediator, Robert can immediately recognise what he considers "unfair" in his own or others' behaviour or words and he will do what he can to [...]
+One of the best ways parents and family members can help Robert to make better friends with his feelings is to give him sufficient time to explore those feelings, and sufficient respect to listen to them when he attempts to give voice to them however silly, exaggerated [...]
 III.
 The Characters in the Story

 This is one of the most comprehensive chapters of the "Child's Horoscope".
 This short version touches only on a few of the central characters in your child's personality.
 The complete report provides a detailed description on 7-9 pages.The tension between the main characters in Robert's inner story is the source of energy which provides the impetus for growth, movement and the formation of a healthy individuality. [..]
-He would rather be thought badly of the chief troublemaker at home, for example, or the "terror" of the neighbourhood children than not thought of at all.
-He carries within him the deep sense of a special destiny, and has no intention of being deflected from what he [...]
-Robert possesses a fiercely competitive spirit which demands that he is unquestionably first and best.
-He may therefore resist sharing love, time and space in a large family, and may also have difficulty in group participation at school.
-He is a solo performer, and in [...]
-Hidden traits Despite his self-expressive and individualistic nature, Robert secretly longs to be a very ordinary child accepted in an ordinary world.
-Throughout his early years his need to be special will dominate the development of his personality.
-Yet the price for such specialness [...]
+He carries within him the deep sense of a special destiny, and has no intention of being deflected from what he fantasises as a great and wonderful future.
+From the earliest months of life he will contrive to draw everyone's attention to himself, sometimes at the expense [...] [..]
+Being forced to stick to a routine which he simply cannot sustain will leave him feeling a failure and will not improve his temper.
+Robert is likely to encounter some antagonism among his peers, as he may show off a little in front of slower, less charismatic children.
+If [...]
+Hidden traits [..]
+Yet the price for such specialness is isolation from others, and he will sometimes be subject to painful feelings of loneliness and self-doubt.
+He also needs far more material stability and structure than he might be able to acknowledge.
+His disregard for the rituals of [...]
 IV.
 Emotional Needs and Patterns in Relationships

 Knowing about their child's fears can help parents to react with love and understanding in challenging situations.
 The child's main fears and insecurities are described on 2-3 pages in the full report.VI.
 Looking toward the future